Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/language-without-sound/essay.md

 Neither is the same as ordinary readable and writable text.

-That creates a structural gap:
+That creates an infrastructure gap:

 > signed languages are full human languages, but they have often lacked equally mature written pathways